Albania Road Trip: Epic 7-10 Day Itinerary

 The Republic of Albania is a small, mountainous country in south-eastern Europe’s Balkan Peninsula, bordering the Adriatic Sea to the west, the Ionian Sea to the south, and with land borders to Greece in the south, the former Yugoslav Republic of Macedonia in the east and Montenegro and Kosovo in the north.

-Albania’s landscape ranges from the snow-capped mountains in the Albanian Alps and the Korab, Skanderberg, Pindus, and Ceraunian Mountains, to the almost tropical hot and sunny beaches and turquoise waters of the Mediterranean.
+Albania’s landscape ranges from the snow-capped mountains in the Albanian Alps and the Korab, Skanderberg, Pindus, and Ceraunian Mountains to the tropical hot and sunny beaches and turquoise waters of the Mediterranean, making it a must-visit country on any Balkans travel itinerary.

 Albania map